Talon1024/OpenGLTutorials/glnotes.md

 ```
 glVertexAttribPointer(1, 3, GL_FLOAT, GL_FALSE, sizeof(float) * 3, (void*) (3 * sizeof(float)) );
 ```
 As for why the second attribute is the colour?
 The vertex shader decides what to do with it.
+The arguments for glVertexAttribPointer are as follows:
+`glVertexAttribPointer(arrayIndex, numElements, elementType, normalized, stride, offset);`

 Drawing stuff (FINALLY!!!)
 ==========================